 Parks and Gardens

 Riverbanks Zoo and Botanical Garden isn’t just an award-winning zoological park.
-The 70-acre Botanical Garden is separated in themed garden rooms; there’s also a splashpad for kids and a paved pathway that leads past historic ruins.
-And while it’s not officially a park, take the time to stroll through the University of South Carolina’s Horseshoe, where 200-year-old buildings hem magnificent magnolias, historic statues and a deep green lawn.
+There’s a splash pad for the kids called Waterfall Junction, a paved pathway that leads past historic ruins, and of course, the 70-acre Botanical Garden that's separated into themed garden rooms.
+And while it’s not officially a park, take the time to stroll through the University of South Carolina’s Horseshoe, where 200-year-old buildings hem magnificent magnolias, historic statues, and a deep green lawn.

 If the kids need to burn off some extra energy and a playground is what you seek, don't worry, there are plenty in Columbia to choose from.
 The community park in Irmo offers not one, but three different playground areas and walking trails for exploration.
 On a hot day, you'll want to visit Saluda Shoals Park for its shaded play area and splash pad to beat the heat while having a rollicking good time.
 Earlewood Park is just north of downtown, and between the playground, baseball fields, and basketball courts, countless hours of fun and be spent at this spot.

 A sunny afternoon playing in the heart of SC is accessible to everyone at Carraway Park at the Riverwalk in West Columbia.
 This state-of-the-art, all-inclusive play park offers a place for children of all abilities to gather and have fun enjoying the variety of sensory play areas together.
 Saluda Shoals Park has an impressive inclusive park of its own, Leo's Landing, with a crawling tunnel, various slides, and Sound Garden featuring chimes, drums, and other musical elements.